Fraetor/jxl_decode/README.md

 ## Installation

 I am aiming to make this decoder as portable as possible.
 As such it will ideally have minimal dependencies outside of the standard library.
-I will use NumPy, as image data maps nicely to a 2D array and it will give us the speed necessary for any per pixel processing.
-I may also use a dependency for PNG output, if I don't write one myself.
+I may use a dependency for PNG output, if I don't write one myself.

 ### Requirements

 - Recent [Python 3](https://www.python.org/) (developed with 3.11, but may work with some older versions)
-- [NumPy](https://numpy.org/) Can be installed with `pip install numpy`.

 ### Development Requirements